 I recommend getting a spot at least an hour prior to the start of the show.
 Be sure to pick a location that will not have too much obstruction of the fireworks.

 What about you?
-Do you think it’s crazy to go to Walt Disney World on the 4th of July?
+Do you think it’s silly to go to Walt Disney World on the 4th of July?
 Leave you answers below!

 If you enjoyed this article, then you’ll love these: